jerboa88/Playlist-Archiver-for-Spotify/README.md

 ## About
-This project includes a Python script that copies and renames a playlist, as well as GitHub Actions workflows that can be used to automate the archival of playlists on a schedule.
-This script is designed to be used with GitHub Actions, but can be used with other automation tools as well.
+A Python script for copying Spotify playlists.
+This can be used with the provided GitHub Actions workflows to automatically archive Discover Weekly and Release Radar playlists every week.

+If you prefer, you can run the script manually, or with other automation tools like Cron or Windows Task Scheduler instead of GitHub Actions.

 ## Installation